-To develop the 2023 list of proposed Programs of Strategic Emphasis, Board staff used a methodology that included two distinct phases.
-In the first phase, staff identified academic programs that link to high-demand occupations in Florida based on a supply/demand gap analysis, wage data, and projected job growth thresholds.
-This new methodology considers the supply of graduates across all Florida education sectors and matches it to labor market demand across all occupations in Florida.
-Board staff completed this analysis for all occupations that typically require a bachelor's, master's/specialist, or doctoral degree for entry into the occupation.
-See Appendix B for a final listing of occupations identified during the gap analysis process by the degree level typically required for entry into the occupation.
+In the first phase of the process, staff identified academic programs linked to high-demand occupations in Florida based on a supply/demand gap analysis, starting wage data, and projected job growth thresholds.
+This new methodology considers the supply of graduates across all Florida higher education sectors and matches it to labor market demand across all occupations in the state.
+Board staff completed this analysis for all professions that typically require a bachelor's, master's/specialist, or doctoral degree for entry.
+See Appendix B for a final listing of occupations identified during the gap analysis process by the degree level typically required to enter the field.

-Consistent with the data sources used by the Credential Review Committee and referenced in section 1001.706, Florida Statutes, demand was based on the Florida Department of Economic Opportunity's (DEO) 2022-2030 Employment Projections.1 The Department's Bureau of Workforce Statistics and Economic Research produces 8-year employment projections annually for all industries and occupations.2 The projections consider transfers and exits rather than just replacement openings.
-This approach provides a more accurate picture of the workforce by differentiating between those who are leaving the labor force entirely and those who are permanently leaving an occupation to enter a new field.
+Consistent with the data sources used by the Credentials Review Committee and referenced in section 1001.706, Florida Statutes, demand was based on the Florida Department of Commerce's 2022-2030 Employment Projections.1 The Department's Bureau of Workforce Statistics and Economic Research produces 8-year employment projections annually for all industries and occupations.2 The projections consider transfers and exits rather than just replacement openings, which provides a more accurate picture of the workforce by differentiating between those who are leaving the labor force entirely and those who are permanently leaving an occupation to enter a new field.

-Each occupation is assigned a Standard Occupational Classification (SOC) code and an educational attainment level by the U.S. Department of Labor, Bureau of Labor Statistics (BLS), consistent with the prior methodology.3 The BLS taxonomy classifies occupations by the typical level of skills needed to enter an occupation.
-The BLS designation is used to determine the gap between supply and demand for workers in Florida because it provides the most accurate depiction of the actual educational level that workers should complete to meet job requirements.
+Each occupation is assigned a SOC code and an educational attainment level by the U.S. Department of Labor, Bureau of Labor Statistics (BLS), consistent with the prior methodology.3 The BLS taxonomy classifies occupations by the typical level of skills needed to enter an occupation.
+The BLS designation is used to determine the gap between supply and demand for workers in Florida because it provides the most accurate depiction of the actual educational level that workers should complete to meet initial job requirements.

-Board staff used the new Florida CIP-SOC crosswalk developed jointly by the Florida Department of Education, Board staff, the Governor's REACH Office, and other state agency partners, as well as the national crosswalk built by the BLS and the U.S. Department of Education's National Center for Education Statistics (NCES).4 Both crosswalks link occupations (the SOC code) to educational programs (the CIP code).
-For more detailed information about the CIP taxonomy, refer to Appendix A at the end of this document.
-It is essential to note a given educational program can often lead to multiple occupations, and many different educational programs can often supply a given occupation, as shown in Exhibits 1 and 2 below.
-It is also important to note that the educational attainment level was maintained when matching occupations and degree programs so that only the appropriate credential level was considered for each occupation.
+Board staff used the new Florida CIP-SOC crosswalk developed jointly by the Florida Department of Education, Board staff, the Governor's REACH Office, and other state agency partners, as well as the national crosswalk built by the BLS and the U.S. Department of Education's National Center for Education Statistics (NCES).4 Both referenced crosswalks link occupations (the SOC code) to educational programs (the CIP code).
+For more detailed information about the CIP taxonomy, refer to Appendix A at the